Glyndebourne opera

 Do you consider yourself a bit of an opera connoisseur?
 Or maybe you like the idea of getting out there in the beautiful Sussex countryside and doing something different.
 Either way, a visit to Glyndebourne Opera Festival should be top of everyone’s list of plans this summer.

-2023 sees an exciting programme of world-class opera and, from fashion to food, here’s exactly what you can expect from your visit.
+Each year sees an exciting programme of world-class opera and, from fashion to food, here’s exactly what you can expect from your visit.

 Glyndebourne opera features modern operas and the classics too